-One of the most dangerous freeways in America is Interstate-81, which stretches from Canada, through New York, Pennsylvania, Virginia, ending in Tennessee.
-Eighteen-wheeler semi-trucks, mixed with cars, motorcycles, and motorhomes, make for sometimes hazardous conditions.
-Traveling that interstate all too often, the status of driving became clear – if drivers only look in the rear-view mirror, they will end up in a ditch.
+ValuePenguin ranked the fifty most dangerous highways in America, with US Route 93 in Arizona taking first and Interstate 5 in California taking fourth place with most fatal accidents occurring in Los Angeles County.
+Traveling I-5 all too often, the status of driving has become clear – if drivers only look in the rear-view mirror, they will end up in a crash.
 If they only look ahead to where they are going, they will not notice the motorcycle passing between lanes beside them, or the flashing red lights behind them.

 Think of strategic foresight like driving a car.
-The physical automobile represents the present while the road ahead is the future.
+The physical automobile is the present while the road ahead is the future.
 The rearview mirror stands for the past.
 Many organizations tend to look in the rearview mirror constantly, trying to remake the past in the present.
 Other organizations only see the future, ignoring their roots to guide them from the past through the present into the future.
 The safest drivers first plan where they are going by at least putting the destination in a GPS.
 Excellent drivers look around their immediate surroundings, briefly glancing into the car’s mirrors while moving forward along the road ahead.
 It is the same with leadership.
 Past, present, and future must guide the leader and the organization.
-Without one, the organization is out-of-balance.